arthurfiorette/axios-cache-interceptor/docs/pages/request-id.md

 const generator = buildKeyGenerator(({ headers = {} }) => {
   // In this imaginary example, two requests will
-  // be treated as the same if their x-cache-server header is the same.
+  // be treated as the same if their x-cache-server header is the same. return headers['x-cache-server'] || 'not-set';

-  // The result of this function, being a object or not, will be
-  // hashed by `object-code` library. return headers['x-cache-server'] || 'not-set';
 });